gwilcox019/PPSE/Modulateur/rapport_projet.md

 The time taken for the monitor is (most of the time) also reduced, as we can see on this graph:
 ![monitor_perfs](monitor_upgrade.jpg)

+## Bit-packing
+Given that the simulation chain uses 1-bit data (other than in working with the noise of the channel), it is unnecessary to use a full byte for each piece of data.
+To reduce the